South Surrey Neighbourhood Update 2017

 The City of Surrey’s primary objective for this neighbourhood has been to create employment by limiting the amount of residential development.

 Grandview Area 1 – Morgan Heights

 This neighbourhood is substantially built out and has seen minimal development action over the past year.

 The Semiahmoo Town Centre plan continues to await an update and City planning staff indicate there has been minimal attention paid to this update over the past year.
 Focus is generally given to neighbourhoods from where the City receives the greatest interest from the development community.

-Feel free to reach out to the Development Land Team at Frontline Real Estate if there is any additional information that would be particularly relevant to your investment strategy.
-To request a hard copy of our State of the Market report on South Surrey contact Mike Harrison (Land & Investments Sales) here.
+Feel free to reach out to us if there is any additional information that would be particularly relevant to your investment strategy.